-Staphylococcus aureus - Xen36 bioluminescent pathogenic bacteria for in vivo and in vitro drug discovery.
-This product was derived from a parental strain from the American Type Culture Collection, used under license.
-Staph. aureus-Xen36 possesses a stable copy of the Photorhabdus luminescens lux operon on the native plasmid.
+IVISbrite™ Staphylococcus aureus Xen36 bioluminescent bacteria was derived from a parental strain from the American Type Culture Collection (ATCC), used under license.
+For in vitro or in vivo imaging applications, IVISbrite S. aureus-Xen36 possesses a stable copy of the Photorhabdus luminescens lux operon on the native plasmid.

 Please enter valid quantity

 Infectious disease is a perennially important area for both life science research and drug discovery.
 Some of the first applications of IVIS® imaging technology were in tracking infections and monitoring host responses, and these applications are still at the forefront of research.
 Our bioluminescent infectious disease light-producing microorganisms have been developed to mimic both acute and chronic standard infection protocols presently used by researchers.

 Advantages of using bioluminescent light-producing microorganisms for drug discovery in vitro:

 Advantages of using bioluminescent light-producing microorganisms for drug discovery in vivo:

 |Luciferase Classification||Bacterial luciferase|